Proximal Biceps Tendon Rupture

 Though you will not usually require surgery, many surgical options are available to repair the ruptured tendon.
 One of the common procedures is biceps tenodesis which involves fixing the long head of the tendon to the humerus (upper arm) bone instead of the shoulder.
 Dr. Okoroha will discuss the best surgical option for you.

-If you have experienced a proximal biceps tendon rupture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a proximal biceps tendon rupture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.